map from Google Maps

 Double-crested Cormorants, Muscovy Ducks, Ruddy Ducks can

-sometimes be seen from the bridge diving, Mallards
+sometimes be seen from the bridge diving, Mallards and various

 Bridge - The biking